HevenTafese/Penetration-Testing-Walkthrough-Hacksudo-Thor/README.md

 This repository documents a partial black-box penetration test conducted on **HackSudo Thor**, an intentionally vulnerable virtual machine published on VulnHub by Vishal Waghmare.
 The goal was to simulate a real-world attack where an outside attacker attempts to compromise an isolated internal system  with the primary objective being to gain root access and read the contents of `/root/proof.txt`.

 The assessment follows the full penetration testing lifecycle: passive reconnaissance, network discovery, enumeration, vulnerability assessment, exploitation, privilege escalation, post-exploitation, and track covering.
-A dedicated attacker account (`heven84`) was created on the Kali Linux machine before testing began, and all commands were executed under this account unless root privileges were specifically required.

 The primary tools used were Nmap for network scanning, Nessus for vulnerability assessment, and the Metasploit Framework as the main exploitation and post-exploitation platform.
-John the Ripper, Hashcat, and online Rainbow Tables were used during the password cracking stage — though all attempts were ultimately unsuccessful due to the strength of the hashing algorithm in use.
+John the Ripper, Hashcat, and online Rainbow Tables were used during the password cracking stage, though all attempts were ultimately unsuccessful due to the strength of the hashing algorithm in use.

 ## Network Topology

 The virtual lab was built entirely in VirtualBox and designed to simulate a realistic enterprise network with three distinct security zones, all managed by a pfSense 2.7.2 firewall.
-The three NAT networks were configured as follows — a WAN zone simulating the public internet where the Kali attacker machine lives, a DMZ zone hosting the target machine, and an internal LAN zone containing out-of-scope machines.
+The three NAT networks were configured as follows: a WAN zone simulating the public internet where the Kali attacker machine lives, a DMZ zone hosting the target machine, and an internal LAN zone containing out-of-scope machines.

 ```
 Internet Zone — NatNetwork (10.0.2.0/24)